Sugar Glider Self Mutilation

 1. Provide Adequate Social Interaction: Sugar gliders thrive in groups, so ensure that they have sufficient socialization opportunities.
 Consider introducing another compatible glider as a companion.

-See also Sugar Glider For Sale Austin
+See also How Wide Is Sugar Glider Wheel

 2. Create an Enriching Environment: Encourage natural behaviors by providing a spacious cage, plenty of toys, climbing structures, and hiding spots.
 Rotate toys regularly to prevent boredom.